RISC-KC/basic_rv32s/guidelines/development_log.md

 (h) Implement CMO
 (i) FPGA implementation and validation

-The actual goal is a RISC-V processor that can run an OS…
+The actual goal is a RISC-V processor that can run an OS...
-Benchmarking AMD K6-III, dual-core isn’t strictly required just to run an OS…
+Benchmarking AMD K6-III, dual-core isn’t strictly required just to run an OS...

 Let’s order the work by importance for the shortest-path goal.